 - Plug in your Fire Stick to your TV and wait for 1 minute.

 - Put the batteries back into your Fire TV Stick Remote.

-- Pressing the home button (at the center in between the back and menu buttons) for 10 seconds.
+- Press the home button (at the center in between the back and menu buttons) for 10 seconds.